-Port State Competent Authorities are requiring that the ship's Master be in possession of a Letter of Non-Objection or Authorization from the flag State to have firearms, ammunition and related support equipment on board.
+Authorities are requiring that the ship's Master be in possession of a Letter of No Objection or Authorization from the flag State to have firearms, ammunition and related support equipment on board.
 Ship owners, managers and operators when in need of a letter must make the request sufficiently in advance of need to allow the Administrator to issue the letter in a timely manner.
-All such requests must be addressed to shipsecurity@register-iri.com using the PMSC-PCASP INFORMATION REQUEST FORM provided at Appendix II.
+All such requests should be addressed to shipsecurity@register-iri.com.

-10.0 Special Notification Requirements

-10.1 MSCHOA and UKMTO

-When registering with the MSCHOA and initially reporting to the UKMTO, they must also be advised when PCASP are aboard a commercial vessel.

-10.2 Suez Canal and India

-It must be noted that there are now special notification requirements in place for Suez Canal transits and transits through the Indian exclusive economic zone (EEZ) and into Indian ports.
-The following details must be provided through a Letter of Authorization issued by the flag State:

-- Vessel name:

-- Vessel Master:

-- Vessel IMO Number:

-- Vessel Official Number:

-- Vessel Call Sign:

-- Name of supplying PMSC:

-- Itinerary of vessel with embarked guards (including any intervening port calls):

-- Names, nationalities and passport numbers of PCASP:

-- Makes, models, calibers and serial numbers of weapons to be used:

-- Type and amount of ammunition to be carried:

-• Any other materials "Kit" that may be considered by Customs or port State control authorities as weaponry (helmets, body armor, two-way radios, etc.)
+- 9.2 Special Notification Requirements - 9.2.1 MSCHOA and UKMTO: When registering with the MSCHOA and initially reporting to the UKMTO, they must also be advised when PCASP are aboard a commercial vessel. - 9.2.2 Suez Canal and India: It must be noted that there are now special notification requirements in place for Suez Canal transits and transits through the Indian exclusive economic zone (EEZ) and into Indian ports.
+The following details must be provided through a Letter of Authorization issued by the flag State: - Vessel name: - Vessel Master: - Vessel IMO Number: - Vessel Official Number: - Vessel Call Sign: - Name of supplying PMSC: - Itinerary of vessel with embarked guards (including any intervening port calls): - Names, nationalities and passport numbers of PCASP: - Makes, models, calibers and serial numbers of weapons to be used: - Type and amount of ammunition to be carried: - Any other materials "Kit" that may be considered by Customs or port State control authorities as weaponry (helmets, body armor, two-way radios, etc.)